 Escalation rates will be applied on the anniversary of the income benefit payment start date.
-Escalation rates will apply to pension scheme contributions and / or National Insurance contributions if selected.
+Escalation rates will apply to pension scheme contributions, National Insurance contributions and / or lump sum benefits if selected.

 1.7 Are there any extensions of cover available under the policy?